Border reivers: Complex and dual identities

-Land ownership and governance in the Anglo-Scottish border region during the 12th and 13th centuries were shaped by a highly mixed population and the ruling elite was predominantly composed of Norman, Flemish, and Breton incomers.
+Land ownership and governance in the Anglo-Scottish border region during the 12th and 13th centuries were shaped by a highly mixed population and the ruling elite was predominantly composed of Norman, Flemish, and Breton incomers; many of which had a shared culture and land on both sides of the border.

-These newcomers were granted lands and titles as knights and lords, establishing castles and vast demesnes, some straddling the ambiguous Anglo-Scottish frontier during the Wars of Scottish Independence, which later fueled disputes over land and jurisdiction.
+These newcomers were granted lands and titles as knights and lords, establishing castles and vast demesnes, some straddling the ambiguous Anglo-Scottish frontier during the Wars of Scottish Independence; which later fuelled legal disputes and feuding over land and jurisdiction.
 The Borderlands, home to Early Scots, Northumbrians, Norse, Brythonic and Gaelic communities, ultimately fell under the control of a newly established foreign ruling class.

 The integration of these groups under predominantly Norman, Flemish, and Breton lords across the border introduced a dual identity and a new layer of governance that often clashed with local traditions, further complicating loyalties and creating a fragmented political landscape.
 The unique March Law can be seen as an example of a distinct regional culture, different from both England and Scotland.
-This dual identity was further evident in the case of groups like the Armstrongs of Liddesdale, a Scottish clan who had settled in the region from England during the 13th and 14th centuries.
-Known for their independent and often lawless ways, they were referred to as "Evil Inglis" well into the 16th century, reflecting both their English origins and their feared reputation in Scottish border society.
-Similarly Grahams were of Scottish origin but later settled in England.
-They were reputed to identify as either Scottish or English whenever it suited them.
+The Armstrongs of Liddesdale, a powerful Scottish clan rooted in 13th and 14th-century English settlement, exhibited this dual identity, earning the notorious moniker "Evil Inglis" well into the 16th century due to their lawless ways.
+Similarly Grahams were reputed to identify as either Scottish or English whenever it suited them.
+Even into the 14th and 15th centuries, those living in Teviotdale who held English allegiance would occasionally appeal to the King of England to settle their disputes.
 According to late Tudor estimates, Scots comprised up to a third of those living within ten miles of the frontier in England.